-Not recognizing it as anything I’d ever brought home from the grocery story, I was compelled to ask, “Sweetheart, where on earth did you get that?”
+Not recognizing it as anything I’d ever brought home from the grocery story, I stopped him.
+“Sweetheart, where on earth did you get that?”

 Rustling up some grub